sumanmukherjee03/practice-and-katas/k8s/CKA/cluster-upgrade.README.md

 OR

-You can backup the etcd cluster itself
+You can backup the data of the etcd cluster itself by backing up the dir where etcd stores it's data.
 When you configure etcd in the master, you choose a data directory `--data-dir=/var/lib/etcd` .
 That's the dir you can choose to backup etcd with your backup tool.
+This however runs the risk that when the etcd cluster is being restored if the IPs of the nodes are different, the state of the cluster wont match the IP of the nodes and can cause problems.
+This is especially true in the case of a HA etcd cluster.

 OR

 You can take a snapshot of the etcd database.

+To interact with etcd first you need a etcd-client - `apt-get install -y etcd-client`.
-To interact with etcd server via etcdctl you can setup an alias to make life easier The paths for the certs and keys here are just examples.
+To interact with etcd server via etcdctl you can setup an alias to make life easier.
+The paths for the certs and keys here are just examples.
 You can find them from describing the etcd pod or by looking at the etcd systemd file which is used to run the etcd service.

 `alias etcdctl='ETCDCTL_API=3 etcdctl --cert /etc/kubernetes/pki/etcd/server.crt --cacert /etc/kubernetes/pki/etcd/ca.crt --key /etc/kubernetes/pki/etcd/server.key --endpoints="https://127.0.0.1:2379"'`